 Using the AfroTools Savings Goal Calculator

-Setting a savings goal is only half the battle — you need a clear, month-by-month plan to reach it.
-The AfroTools Savings Goal Calculator helps you determine exactly how much to save each month to hit your target, accounting for compound interest, your chosen savings instrument, and your timeline.
+Setting a savings goal is only half the battle.
+You need a clear, month-by-month plan to reach it.
+The AfroTools Savings Goal Calculator helps you determine exactly how much to save each month to hit your target, accounting for compound interest, your chosen savings instrument and your timeline.

 How to Use the Calculator